 Modern timing optimization heavily relies on buffer insertion, especially in long wires.
 While a single inverter is often sufficient to amplify the signal, logic correctness requires inserting a whole buffer, or two inverters, doubling gate delay, power consumption and area.
-Removing this overhead is very attractive, but one must find another way to compensate for the single inversion.
+Removing this overhead is very attractive, but one must find a way to compensate for the single inversion.

-Phase-shift symmetries can be used to serve this purpose.
-Phaseshift symmetries are symmetries that involve inversion of pins.
-Therefore if buffer insertion is considered for a given wire, we can search for phase-shift symmetries involving inversion of that wire, and then use the symmetry found to replace some buffers with inverters, saving area as well as improving power consumption and delay.
-For example, in Figure 7, if buffer insertion for $o_1$ is necessary, we can search for symmetries involving that wire.
-In the example, the following symmetries are found: If either $i_1$ or $i_2$ is complemented, $o_1$ will be inverted.
-Therefore we can replace the buffer on $o_1$ with an inverter.
+Phase-shift symmetries can be used to serve this purpose because they involve negations of signals.
+Therefore if buffer insertion is considered for a given wire, we can search for phase-shift symmetries involving negation of that signal, and then use the symmetry found to replace some buffers with inverters, saving area as well as improving power consumption and delay.
+For example, in Figure 7, if buffer insertion for o_1 is necessary, we can search for symmetries involving that wire.
+In the example, the following symmetries are found: If either i_1 or i_2 is complemented, o_1 will be inverted.
+Therefore we can replace the buffer on o_1 with an inverter.
 To preserve the correctness of logic, other pins are also rewired according to the symmetry, and there are multiple choices to rewire the circuit.
 The bold line in the figure represents the critical path.
-Since an inverter can be inserted into either $i_1$ or $i_2$ , and $i_1$ is non-critical, it will be a better choice.
-However, if the wirelength of $i_2$ is also long, it may be beneficial to insert the inverter into $i_2$ .
+Since an inverter can be inserted into either i_1 or i_2 , and i_1 is non-critical, it will be a better choice.
+However, if the wirelength of i_2 is also long, it may be beneficial to insert the inverter into i_2 .
 Such a flexibility from symmetry produces more optimization opportunities - inverters can be inserted into different nets in equivalent ways.
 The results of different rewiring choices are shown on the right of Figure 7.
-Another example which uses composite symmetry is given in Figure 1(d): One of the select pins is inverted and two data lines are swapped.
+Another example which uses composite symmetry is given in Figure 1(d): one of the select pins is inverted, and four data lines are swapped.
 Such composite symmetries are very useful in practice - inserting or removing an inverter on a select wire may allow permuting data wires, which may reduce wirelength and congestion.

 1 $w \leftarrow wire for buffer insertion;$

-2 extract $subcircuits$ with $w$ as one of the
+2 extract subcircuits with w as one of the

 outputs;

 3 foreach $ckt \in subcircuits$

 4 sym=symmetry_detect(ckt);

-5 if $(sym involves inversion of w)$
+5 if (sym involves inversion of w)

-6 insert inverter on w;
+6 insert inverter on $w;$

-7 rewire using sym;
+7 rewire using sym ;